zhengqm/tensorflow/notes/ops.md

-# How tensorflow executes an operation
+# How tensorflow implements and executes an operation

 ## Important folders